Is Card Counting Applicable to Baccarat

 1Overview

-The rules, structure, and card values in blackjack render it highly vulnerable to counting.
-This is because certain cards work to the advantage of players whereas others heavily tilt the winning odds in the dealer’s favor.
+The rules, structure, and card values in blackjack make the game especially vulnerable to counting, because some cards benefit players while others significantly tilt the winning odds in the dealer’s favor.

 2Aces, Tens, and Faces Help Players

-Tens, faces, and aces help the player.
-Their preponderance means high positive counts, which results in more player blackjacks, more dealer busts on hard totals, and more opportunities for successful splits and double downs.
-Players make larger bets during positive counts since they stand better chances of winning.
+Tens, face cards, and aces help the player.
+When these cards are plentiful, the count becomes highly positive, leading to more player blackjacks, more dealer busts on hard totals, and additional opportunities for profitable splits and double downs.
+Accordingly, players place larger bets during positive counts because their chances of winning are better.

 3Cards 2 through 6 Help Dealers

-Likewise, the abundance of low cards 2 through 6 leads to negative counts.
-These are advantageous for the dealer because they decrease their probability of busting with stiffs and help them make more winning hands.
+Similarly, an abundance of low cards 2 through 6 drives the count into negative territory.
+These cards favor the dealer by reducing their likelihood of busting with stiff hands and enabling them to complete more winning hands.

-In such circumstances, the player is more likely to suffer lousy splits and doubles and will get fewer blackjacks.
-Counters are logically seeking to expose less money to risk during negative counts by placing smaller wagers or not betting at all.
+Under these conditions, the player is more likely to experience poor splits and doubles and will receive fewer blackjacks.
+For this reason, counters aim to expose less money to risk during negative counts by placing smaller wagers or by not betting at all.

 4Neutral Cards 7, 8, and 9 Help Neither

-Cards 7 through 8 receive tags of 0 under the Hi-Lo counting system because they are neutral.
-As such, they favor neither the house nor the player because their presence does not have a pronounced impact on the outcome of a round.
+Cards 7 through 9 receive tags of 0 under the Hi-Lo counting system because they are neutral.
+Consequently, they favor neither the house nor the player, as their presence does not have a pronounced impact on the outcome of a round.

 Is Card Counting Applicable to Baccarat?

 Now, let’s see whether this approach is applicable to baccarat.
-Excluding the Tie bet which carries an enormous house edge (14.36%), there are two main wagers you can make here – on Player (1.24%) and Banker (1.06%).
+Excluding the Tie bet, which carries an enormous house edge of 14.36%, there are two main wagers you can place: Player (1.24%) and Banker (1.06%).
 Baccarat is theoretically countable but requires a system with different tags than those used in blackjack because the cards are assigned different point values.

 Card Values in Baccarat